Frequently Asked Questions

 What is the Funeral Federal Rule?

 It is against Federal Law for a funeral home to refuse a casket purchased elsewhere.
 Any funeral home that refuses to accept a casket from a family is subject to a fine of $10,000 per incident from the Federal Trade Commission.
 They would also be subject to any civil damages resulting from any complaint filed by the family for emotional distress for refusing to accept the casket, refusing to perform the funeral service or charging the family anything extra because they exercised their right to comparison shop.
-FEDERAL RULE
+A good place to get more information is here at Shopping for Funeral Services including the FTC Funeral Rule

 For water burial at sea, how far do I need to be out in the ocean?